Class of 1993, B.S. in Graphic Design and Fine Arts Painting

 Lamphere is currently working on a monument to honor the children that were buried at Rapid City Indian School and a 24-foot sculpture for a new hospital in Colorado Springs.

 In 2015 South Dakota Governor Dennis Daugaard named Lamphere the South Dakota Artist Laureate, a position that has been vacant since the 1983 death of Oscar Howe, who was given the honor in 1954.
 He received the America Institute of Architects South Dakota, Champion of Architecture Award (2019) and the Outstanding Engineering Achievement for the Arc of Dreams from the American Council of Engineering Companies, South Dakota Engineering Society (2019).
-Recently, Lamphere was awarded an Honorary Doctorate in Public Service at South Dakota School of Mines (2019) and an Honorary Doctorate in Fine Arts at Dakota Wesleyan University (2021).
+Recently, Lamphere was awarded an Honorary Doctorate in Public Service at the South Dakota School of Mines (2019) and an Honorary Doctorate in Fine Arts at Dakota Wesleyan University (2021).

 Principal | Director of Design Operations, Koch-Hazard